-A hearing impairment is any hearing loss that prevents someone from receiving all of the sounds they normally would through the ear.
-If the loss is mild, the person may have difficulty hearing faint or distant speech.
+Hearing impairment is any hearing loss that prevents someone from hearing all of the sounds they normally would through the ear.
+If the loss is mild, the person may have difficulty hearing a faint or distant speech.
 If the loss is moderate, a person may have difficulty hearing speech in complex sound situations.
 If the loss is severe, a person may have difficulty hearing speech clearly.
 If a loss is profound, a person may have difficulty hearing speech at all.

-What are the three types of hearing loss?
+What are the four types of hearing loss?

 Hearing loss can be caused by many different causes, a few of which can be successfully treated with medicine or surgery, depending on the disease process.
-Most forms of hearing loss can not be treated other than with hearing aids.
-There are generally three types of hearing los.
+Most forms of hearing loss cannot be treated other than with hearing aids.
+Up to recently, we generally discussed three types of hearing los.
 However, in the recent past a new type of hearing impairment has gained recognition.
 Auditory processing disorder is not your typicl hearing loss, however, the problems caused by the condition definitely fit within the symptoms of typical hearing loss.
 Let's talk about types of hearing loss.

 - Conductive Hearing Loss: A conductive loss is caused by diseases or obstructions in the outer or middle ear that usually affect all frequencies of hearing.
 Some conductive hearing losses are temporary, some are chronic or long term.
-Conductive loss can often be medically treated sometimes with surgery, temporary conductive losses (usually caused by mid ear infections) are often treated with medication.
-For conductive hearing loss of a more chronic nature a hearing aid is generally a fantastic solution delivering real benefit.
+Conductive loss can often be medically treated sometimes with surgery, temporary conductive losses (usually caused by mid-ear infections) are often treated with medication.
+For a conductive hearing loss of a more chronic nature, a hearing aid is generally a fantastic solution delivering real benefit.

-- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occurs in both the inner and outer or middle ear.
-Mixed hearing loss tends to be pretty rare.
+- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occur in both the inner and outer or middle ear.
+A mixed hearing loss tends to be pretty rare.

 What can cause a conductive hearing loss?